 This medicine may increase your risk of developing infections, including a serious brain infection called progressive multifocal leukoencephalopathy (PML).
 Avoid being near people who are sick and wash your hands often.
 Check with your doctor right away if you have a fever, chills, a cough that won't go away, flu-like symptoms, a headache, night sweats, or weight loss.
 Tell your doctor if you have balance problems, confusion, difficulty talking or walking, dizziness, memory loss, or vision changes.

 Using this medicine may increase your risk of getting cancer.
 Talk to your doctor if you have concerns about this risk.

 This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become depressed.
+Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.